Skip to main content

 Testosterone’s Protective Blueprint

-The clinical application of is grounded in restoring these protective mechanisms.
+The clinical application of testosterone therapy is grounded in restoring these protective mechanisms.
 By maintaining optimal physiological levels, the brain’s environment is continuously fortified against the insults of aging and metabolic stress.
 This biochemical recalibration supports everything from mood regulation to memory consolidation by ensuring the underlying cellular machinery is well-maintained.

 Table 1 ∞ Summary of Testosterone’s Neuroprotective Mechanisms